 - 1. Organize and prioritize costs and benefits of a given issue.
 Write an analysis using the available data. - 2.
-Illustrate and understand the supply and demand model and use the model to predict price and quantity changes in markets given changes in the determinants of supply and demand. - 3.
-Think at the margin and use marginal thinking to solve problems.
+Identify and understand the aggregate supply and demand model.
+Use the model to predict price level, output and employment changes given various shocks to the economy. - 3.
+Show comprehension of both Fiscal and Monetary Policy.
+Illustrate potential pros and cons of each policy.